 To replace lost teeth, either a dental bridge or dental implants may be used.
 Our team of specialists at Dental Restorative Group will evaluate your individual case to recommend the right option for you.
-We offer various options to our patients in Belmont, Arlington, Cambridge, and nearby communities in Massachusetts.
+We offer various options to our patients in Belmont, Cambridge, and nearby communities in Massachusetts.

 Crowns and Bridges

 Fixed crowns and bridges provide similar advantages to dental implants for Belmont patients.
 They improve speaking and chewing function, and look more natural than dentures.
 Fixed crowns and bridges also stabilize neighboring teeth to keep them from shifting out of position, helping to maintain proper alignment of teeth, and preserving your bite.
 Caring for a fixed bridge is similar to caring for your natural teeth, with no dentures to worry about.

 Another advantage of the crowns and bridges option is that this procedure requires no surgery, while dental implants require surgical intervention to attach the implant to the jawbone.
 For this reason, a bridge with crowns takes less time to complete and require fewer dental visits.

 Dental implants are made of titanium and attach to the jawbone itself, while bridges consist of individual crowns supported by your own teeth.
 The biggest advantage of dental implants is that they protect neighboring teeth and bone, because implants put no strain on neighboring teeth.